Differentiable Tree Search Network

-Now, let us define a reward term, $r_t$, for selecting node $n$ during the $t^{th}$ search trial as the reduction in the loss value post tree expansion in the $t^{th}$ trial, i.e. $r_t = \mathcal{L}_t - \mathcal{L}_{t-1}$.
-Further, let us represent the return or the sum of rewards from trial $t$ to the final trial $T$ as $R_t$, which can be computed as:
+Now, we define a reward term, $r_t$, for selecting node $n$ during the $t^{th}$ iteration as the reduction in the loss value after the $t^{th}$ iteration, i.e. $r_t = L_t - L_{t-1}$.
+Further, let us represent the return (or the sum of rewards) from iteration $t$ to the final iteration $T$ as $R_t$, which can be computed as: